A Spanish Princess, a Glass Dress and a Creative Gamble

 In his excellent article, Jack Sullivan tells the story of what happened when Edward inherited full control of the company.
 The prospects for this young man looked dim.

-The company had never been profitable, always struggling, always just keeping its head above the waters of financial ruin.
+The company had never been profitable, always struggling, just keeping its head above the waters of financial ruin.
 In 1876, Edward's father had tried sponsoring a pavilion at the Philadelphia Centennial Exposition.
 The resulting fallout from the venture resulted in near bankruptcy.

 A Bold Plan